NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 # Text Coherence Pipeline tool

-A NLP tool for speech disorder detection, used in the scope of automatic text PTSD classification
+A NLP tool for thought disorder in speech detection, used in the scope of automatic text PTSD classification

 ## Introduction
 See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/example.ipynb) for a hands-on test of the tool on external data.
-See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/demo/demo.ipynb) for a complete test usage on the French 2017 presidential elections discourse corpus, showing the full pipeline from raw text file to extracting speech disorder samples.
+See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/demo/demo.ipynb) for a complete test usage on the French 2017 presidential elections discourse corpus, showing the full pipeline from raw text file to extracting thought disorder in speech samples.

 Originally written for transcribed speech, the tool computes embeddings of sentences in the text and stores them in a similarity graph.
-Using this similarity graph, we estimate the impact of each sentence on the local coherence in the chosen paragraph, allowing us to extract examples of speech disorder.
+Using this similarity graph, we estimate the impact of each sentence on the local coherence in the chosen paragraph, allowing us to extract examples of thought disorder in speech.

 ## Usage
 ### Installation